 For N video bitstreams encoded according to a video codec profile, decoding units flow into the coded picture buffer (CPB) for each stream according to a specified arrival schedule and are delivered by the common Hypothetical Stream Scheduler (HSS) that schedules the N bitstreams for decoding each of the units.
 For each access unit

-all data associated with an access unit is removed and decoded instantaneously by the instantaneous decoding process at CPB removal time of the access unit.
+All data associated with an access unit is removed and decoded instantaneously by the instantaneous decoding process at CPB removal time of the access unit.

 Each decoded picture is placed in the Decoded Picture Buffer (DPB) for being referenced by the decoding process of this stream as well as for output and cropping.